 In 1961 the City of New York commissioned an Official Map and Drainage Plan for Staten Island that has never been fully implemented.
 The 1961 Official Map contains a conventional grid system engineered to provide gravity drainage to collector sewers.
-Sewers would be located in streets mapped in the beds of streams which constitute the low points in the drainage basins.
+The Plan indicates that sewers would be located in streets mapped in the beds of streams which constitute the low points in the drainage basins.
 After 41 years, the Plan is obsolete.

-Most of South Richmond, as well as parts of Mid-Staten Island, continues to lack sanitary and/or storm sewers.
-As a solution for the need for infrastructure in this part of Staten Island, the Department of City Planning's 1989 report entitled South Richmond's Open Space Network, An Agenda for Action: Stormwater and Open Space Management recommends that wetlands be used for stormwater management and open space.
+Most of South Richmond, as well as parts of Mid-Staten Island, continue to lack sanitary and/or storm sewers.
+As a solution for the need for infrastructure in this part of Staten Island, the Department of City Planning's (DCP) 1989 report entitled South Richmond's Open Space Network, An Agenda for Action: Stormwater and Open Space Management recommends that wetlands be used for stormwater management and open space.

-The key stream corridors and wetlands found in South Richmond and other areas of Staten Island to be used for stormwater management are collectively called "the Bluebelt".
-The DEP began to implement the recommendations of the 1989 report in 1993.
+The key stream corridors and wetlands found in South Richmond and other areas of Staten Island to be used for stormwater management are collectively called "the Bluebelt."
+DEP began to implement the recommendations of the 1989 report in 1993.
 In response the City has proceeded to acquire property containing wetlands and streams while also developing management plans for selected drainage basins.
-The proposed action, site selection and acquisition of property in the Last Chance Pond area, is part of this process and is within the New Creek system.
+The proposed action, site selection and acquisition of property in the Dongan Hills/Midland Beach area, is part of this process and is within the New Creek system.

-The Last Chance Pond parcels (the subject of this proposal) are associated with the New Creek watershed and covered by the proposed New Creek Drainage Plan.
-They are part of the Last Chance Pond Wetland System (NA-8) and are located in the Dongan Hills area of Staten Island.
-The lots contain the headwaters of New Creek as well as adjacent floodplain area and a portion of Last Chance Pond itself.
+The Dongan Hills/Midland Beach parcels (the subject of this proposal) are associated with the New Creek watershed and covered by the proposed New Creek Drainage Plan.
+They are mostly part of the New Creek Wetland System (AR-9) as well as adjacent floodplain areas.
 New Creek, the central channel of a former tidal marsh system, is the main conduit for stormwater conveyance in the existing drainage system that includes the neighborhoods of Midland Beach, Dongan Hills, Grant City and Todt Hill.
-Part of this wetland system is already city-owned (Department of Parks jurisdiction).
-Adjacent to this property lies the 4 privately owned parcels which are to be acquired.
-All 4 parcels are mapped wetlands or wetlands adjacent area.
+Part of this wetland system is already city-owned.
+This application consists of the bulk of the acquisition parcels in the greater New Creek watershed and completes acquisitions there.